nick-sh-oh/nick-sh-oh.github.io/_pages/about.md

 To support social scientists in their research, I develop open-source Python libraries that make data more accessible.
 These include [sentibank](https://github.com/socius-org/sentibank), which provides theory-driven sentiment analysis capabilities, and [RedditHarbor](https://github.com/socius-org/RedditHarbor), which streamlines social media data collection - enabling researchers to focus on understanding phenomena rather than technical implementation.

-I believe the future of AI lies not just in improving performance metrics, but in creating systems that think in ways we can naturally understand and trust.
-My research aims to bridge the gap between technical excellence and human comprehension, working toward AI systems that enhance rather than mystify our understanding of complex phenomena.
+I believe the future of AI lies not merely in optimising performance metrics, but in developing systems grounded in robust theoretical and philosophical foundations.

-Please feel free to reach out if you ever want to chat more about the fascinating intersections between the two!